 The library has two meeting rooms for use by Waukesha County not-for-profit groups.
 (For-profit businesses may wish to reserve meeting space in the Sussex Civic Center.
 Individuals looking for private study rooms can find information here.)
-The Quad/Graphics Room seats up to 100 people, while the Small Meeting Room is suitable for up to 12 people seated around a large table.
+The Quad/Graphics Room has seating for 80 and can accommodate 100 people, while the Small Meeting Room is suitable for up to 12 people seated around a large table.
 Please read the policy and procedures below for details or call the library at 262-246-5180 for more information.

 POLICY: Meeting Room Use

 The primary use of the Library’s meeting rooms is for the Library’s own programs, including those of the Friends of the Library and the PHPL Foundation.
 Secondary use is for meetings and activities sponsored by the Village of Sussex.
 When the rooms are not needed for these primary and secondary needs they may be available for use by Waukesha County non-profit community groups.
 In cases where a non-profit designation is not readily apparent, proof of tax-exempt status may be required to establish eligibility to use the rooms.
 For-profit businesses may wish to reserve meeting space in the Sussex Civic Center.

 Meeting rooms may not be used by individuals for private social events.